semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

         - "tests/**/*.js"
 ```

-When invoked with `semgrep -f rule.yaml project/`, this rule will run on files inside `project/`, but results will be returned only for:
+When invoked with `semgrep -f rule.yaml project/`, this rule runs on files inside `project/`, but results are returned only for:

 - files whose name ends in `_test.go`, such as `project/backend/server_test.go`
 - files inside `project/server`, `project/schemata`, or their subdirectories
 - files matching the `project/static/*.js` glob pattern
 - all files with the `.js` extension, arbitrary depth inside the tests folder

-If you are writing tests for your rules, you will need to add any test file or directory to the included paths as well.
+If you are writing tests for your rules, add any test file or directory to the included paths as well.

 :::note
 When mixing inclusion and exclusion filters, the exclusion ones take precedence.